SrujalAudarya/SrujalAudarya/README.md

 # Hi there!
 I'm Srujal Audarya,

 ## 🌟 About Me
-Enthusiastic engineering Diploma with basic knowledge in coding and design.
-Proficient in C, C++, Java, HTML, SQL, Python, and Android.
-Ability to learn new software and technologies quickly.
-Capable of working in teams by providing valuable support.
+I am a BE student in the Computer Science and Engineering (CSE) branch at SSGMCE College.
+I have a strong ability to learn new software and technologies quickly and enjoy working in teams, where I contribute valuable support.
+My interests lie in Android and web development, and I am passionate about building innovative solutions.

 ## 🚀 Interests:
 Passionate about Web Development and also App Development.